Brittany Osborne pleads guilty to nationwide pet scams, sentenced to 33 months in prison

 Osborne would also supply a handwritten receipt, and sometimes a handwritten contract.
 Upon inspection, police investigating Osborne said that the handwriting on the receipts matched hers.

 In several cases, Osborne also posed as two dog breeders and supplied their Canadian Kennel Club certificates.
 She also supplied one of the breeders' passport photos.

 Police searched Osborne's residence on the same day that she was arrested.

 They found handwritten receipts for deposits, signed with different aliases; a notebook with a list of phone numbers that were used to contact victims; a cellphone with text messages from people looking for dogs; and a list of 23 people who would accept EMTs on her behalf.

 They also found handwritten receipts, dated June 21 to 26, with deposits for dogs totalling $3,000.

-When she was arrested, Osborne told police she would plead guilty, and that she couldn't remember all of the victims' names that she had found on Kijiji, because there had been so many.
+When she was arrested, Osborne told police she would plead guilty, and that she couldn't remember all the names of the victims she found on Kijiji because there had been so many.

 In addition to the guilty pleas related to pet scams, Osborne pleaded guilty to previous unrelated charges of extortion, and for taking money for rental properties in St. John's and Halifax that didn't exist.